 “Conflict among family members is the last thing our loved ones want to see as they approach their final hours,” said Gatto.
 “I hope this bill will help decrease the heartache and stress of families already facing difficult circumstances.”Read more

 The recent decisions facing the Casey Kasem family are among the most difficult that one will ever face.
 As this life-and-death drama unfolds in public, through quick sound bites and opposing viewpoints, the messages have become confusing and murky.

 I have been friends with Kerri Kasem for almost ten years.
 In that time we have worked together and traveled to places near and far away.
 We have attended gatherings with family and friends, socialized with her siblings, attended parties, played board games, and celebrated life moments.
 Kerri and the Kasem Family are kind, warm, thoughtful, and family-oriented.

-The mission of Kasem Cares is to eliminate all forms of elder abuse, including isolation through education and awareness, support of social change, and community service programs.
+The mission of Kasem Cares and the Kasem Coalition is to eliminate all forms of elder abuse, including isolation through education and awareness, support of social change, and community service programs.
 We are dedicated to fighting elder abuse and protecting the integrity of the family unit through advocacy, and seek to empower and unify individuals and organizations in having a voice to speak up against violence against seniors to help the aging population maintain their independence and dignity.

 Kasem Cares is 501(c)(3) non-profit organization, and donations are tax deductible.
 For your reference our tax identification number is 47-3610518.
 Please contact your tax professional for additional details.